kunalj101/python_intro_hackathon/chapter1.md

 *** =hint
-- Remember that the message to be printed should be enclosed in " "
+- Remember that the message to be printed should be enclosed in (" ")
 - Remember - Python is case sensitive.
 Check your cases and white spaces
+- Hope you are not missing the exclaimation mark !

 *** =pre_exercise_code
 ```{python}